expobrain/hephaestus/README.md

 ## Contribute

-If you want to contribute to the Efesto project to extend the grammar follow this steps:
+If you want to contribute to the Hephaestus project to extend the grammar follow this steps:

 1. switch to a pure Rust `Cargo.toml` with `make rust`
 1. write a test in `src/tests` to cover the cases